SUPPORT US BY VISITING OUR "MY CAUSE" PAGE

 Walk with Midwives – 2017 This year’s “Walk with Midwives” set off from the Redfern Aboriginal Medical Service and ended at the University of Sydney’s National Centre...read more

-ZONTA Presentation – 2017 On Saturday 25th March 2017, two members of the RLIMCF board, Leona McGrath and Hannah Dahlen, had the opportunity to talk about the Fund to...read more
+ZONTA Presentation – 2017 On Saturday 25th March 2017, two members of the RLIMCF board, Leona McGrath and Hannah Dahlen, had the opportunity to talk about...read more

 Walk with Midwives – 2016 Western Sydney Local Health District Midwives organised a walk as part of “Walk with Midwives” for International Midwives Day.
 The money...read more